bootstrap-vue/bootstrap-vue/src/components/layout/README.md

 ## Containers `<b-container>`

-Containers (`<b-container>`) are the most basic layout element in Bootstrap and is **required when using the grid system**.
-Choose from a responsive, fixed-width container (meaning its max-width changes at each breakpoint) by default, or fluid-width (meaning it's 100% wide all the time) by setting 'fluid' prop, or responsive containers where the container is fluid up until a specific breakpoint.
+Containers (`<b-container>`) are the most basic layout element in Bootstrap.
+Choose from a responsive, fixed-width container (meaning its max-width changes at each breakpoint) by default, or fluid-width (meaning it's 100% wide all the time) by setting 'fluid' prop, or responsive containers where the container is fluid up until a specific breakpoint (requires Bootstrap CSS `v4.4+`).

 While containers can be nested, most layouts do not require a nested container.